Teevity/ice/README.md

         ice.use_blended=true

+10. Extra Grails configuration file

+  If you need to setup custom Grails settings, you can specify an additional configuration file to be loaded by Grails by setting the ``ice.config.location`` system property to the location of that file.

+  See http://docs.grails.org/2.3.7/guide/single.html#configExternalized for more information.

 ## Example IAM Permissions

 Grant the following permissions to either an instance role, or the user running the reports: